yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ## Features You May Not Know About

-Firefox has been around a long time, but if you haven't used it in a while (or ever), you may not know about some of its best features.
+Firefox has been around a long time, but if you haven't used it recently, you may not know about some of its best features.
 While competing browsers continue to borrow features from Firefox, keep reading for some of the best features that you may not have seen before.

 ### Screenshots